FBraman/brewer/whiteboard_to.md

 			-add lme to fermentables,
 			-strike water temperature calculator, need mash temp as part of recipe, column in recipe for mash temp_ and grain temp (long term, best as a calcuation outside of recipe, as with js or some such)

+		4/21
+			-round off calc for strike water temp (done)
+			-grist percentages calculation and display
+			-notes, steps, process
+				-steps table,
+					-process join table, has step_id, recipe_id and notes columns, -nothing left to do but style style style (ok, not really, but I do need to do it) -background image, too much white space, font choice, color scheme, -like to haves, reviews, parallax scroll w/recipe on left and reviews on right,

+			-